Skip to Content

 Periodically checking for signs of disease and decay.

-During the months that the potatoes are in storage, It is important to check each tuber for signs of rot.
-Catching this early can stop the spread to other tubers and cause loss of the entire stored crop.
+During the months that the potatoes are in storage, Checking each tuber for signs of rot is essential.
+Catching this early can stop the spread to other tubers and cause the loss of the entire stored crop.

 You can pack them back until the next check when you are sure there is no rot.